Monday, October 7, 2024

 This current painting, "Platform 9¾, the Portal to Hogwarts" has been on the backburner for more than 10 years.
 I initially did of a photo study session back in 2013, but somehow felt the time wasn't right to paint it until now.

 Last month, Jean-Luc, now 29 got married to his sweetheart Jessica.
-Even the rain could not dampen that day, when they exchanged vows in a small garden wedding on her father's property.
-Many of their close friends had a small role in making it quite possibly the most memorable wedding that I've attended.
+Even the rain could not dampen that day.
+They exchanged vows in a small garden wedding on her father's property.
+Many of their close friends had small roles in making it the most memorable wedding that I've attended.
 I even pitched in by making the wedding cake and cupcakes.
-This painting just seemed fitting as a perfect wedding gift to the both of them.
+This painting seemed like a perfect wedding gift for them both.
 Jessica is also a fan of the Harry Potter series and is currently reading the books.
-Jean-Luc recently mentioned that they've watch the films on DVD's numerous times since they've been together.
+Jean-Luc recently mentioned that they've watched the films numerous times on DVD since they've been together.
+I'm happy that this painting will remain in the family since Harry Potter is linked to my son since childhood and continues to follow him in his adult life with his wife.

 Jean-Luc and Jessica's Wedding, Sept.
 2024

-I redid a photo study from a different perspective for this painting.
-I had acquired these Harry Potter glasses about a dozen years ago from an on-line vendor specifically for this painting.
-The imagery includes all seven books.
-They were published by Bloomsbury in the U.K. and by Bloomsbury/ Raincoast in Canada sharing the same artwork on their book covers.
+I had acquired the Harry Potter glasses more than a decade ago as a prop for the composition.
+All seven books do appear in my painting.
+These were published by Bloomsbury/ Raincoast in Canada, sharing the same artwork on their book covers as the UK editions.
 In the US, the books were published by Scholastic with completely different artwork.

-For the first book cover art, Bloomsbury chose a pencil drawing with watercolour by illustrator Thomas Taylor showing Harry boarding the Hogwarts Express.
-The successive books in the series followed with somewhat more fantasy style artwork created by Cliff Wright (books 2 & 3), Giles Greenfield (Harry Potter and the Goblet of Fire) and Jason Cockroft (last three books).
+The art cover for the first book for Bloomsbury was a pencil/watercolour by illustrator Thomas Taylor showing Harry boarding the Hogwarts Express.
+The following books in the series featured more fantasy styled artwork created by Cliff Wright (books 2 & 3), Giles Greenfield (Harry Potter and the Goblet of Fire) and Jason Cockroft (last three books).

 Illustrations and studies for Harry Potter by Giles Greenfield.